 Often asked questions about growing dill at home

-Growing dill is not difficult or complicated.
+Growing dill is not complicated.
 Still, many home gardeners struggle growing dill as there are a few more steps to be aware of.
-But don’t worry, we will cover them all here in this article.
+But don’t worry, we will cover them in this article.

 How long does it take for dill seeds to germinate?